-Chenures Redic 659 m
+Cheneres Rede 659 m

-Lucy 38 4
+Lower 38 4 1

-Sally 18 21
+Sally 18 2 /

-Seal elle 16 111
+Seal elle 16 11

-keggy gM 14 2/
+Regory of M 14 3 /

-Chrabeth 8 7
+Chrabeth 87

 Angeline 4 7

 Stephen 9 19 m

-Stephen, Ebenezer and the rest of the family migrated from North Carolina to Benton County, Tennessee, where they lived in 1840.
+Stephen, Ebenezer, and the rest of the family migrated from North Carolina to Benton County, Tennessee, where they lived in 1840.
 After Ebenezer married Luvicia Trott, and then after two daughters were born, they all headed west again, this time to Benton County, Arkansas, probably just before 1850.

-Around 1854, likely in Benton County, Arkansas, Stephen Reddick married Margaret Mizer, who was born about 1834 in Blount County, Tennessee.
-In the 1860 census there were two sons, John and James.
+Around 1854, likely in Benton County, Arkansas, Stephen Reddick married Margaret Mizer, born about 1834 in Blount County, Tennessee.
+In the 1860 census, there were two sons, John and James.
 John was born a few months after Ebenezer purchased his first 40 acres, so maybe Ebenezer, over sixty years old, was planning for Stephen's new family.

 The 1850 and 1860 censuses, along with a few army documents, listed Stephen as a farmer.
 He was in the Arkansas State Guard.
-When the Civil War broke out, Stephen's family and Ebenezer's family up near Roller Ridge were only three or four miles from Sugar Creek, where William Ruddick had built Elkhorn Tavern.
+When the Civil War broke out, Stephen and Ebenezer's families up near Roller Ridge were only three or four miles from Sugar Creek, where William Ruddick had built Elkhorn Tavern.
 The Battle of Pea Ridge was fought in March of 1862, and any role Stephen or Ebenezer played in the battle is unknown.

 That summer the 35th Infantry Regiment of the Confederate Army was formed, sometimes called the 1st Regiment.
-On August 15, three Ruddick men enlisted into Colonel James P. King's Regiment, Benton County's Company F, which was commanded by Captain John Miser: Joseph Ruddick, William Ruddick and S. D. C. Ruddick.
+On August 15, three Ruddick men enlisted into Colonel James P. King's Regiment, Benton County's Company F, which was commanded by Captain John Miser: Joseph Ruddick, William Ruddick, and S. D. C. Ruddick.
 The first, Joseph Ruddick, was a son of Captain William Ruddick, mentioned earlier, and the William who enlisted would be the Captain's grandson through his son Samuel.
 (Although an army document stated that William deserted, he later died in a prison in Springfield, Missouri at about eighteen years old.)
 The third man, S. D. C. Ruddick, turned out to be our Stephen Reddick.

 Stephen had been recruited on August 2, 1862, by his father-in-law, Captain Miser, and his early participation in the war seems to have been minimal.
 According to paperwork from the following spring, Stephen claimed that he had taken up arms twice, but also that he was never in any battles.
-A muster roll from April, 1863, reported him absent, and said he had been sick since the previous October.
-In early December, 1862, his fellow enlistee Joseph was injured during the Battle of Prairie Grove and hospitalized.
+A muster roll from April 1863, reported him absent and said he had been sick since the previous October.
+In early December 1862, his fellow enlistee Joseph was injured during the Battle of Prairie Grove and hospitalized.
 On January 1, Captain Miser deserted, along with his brother, 2nd Lieutenant Elijah H. Miser.